simonrsantana/AADM/README.md

+#
-# Code for Adversarial Alpha-Divergence Minimization
+Code for Adversarial Alpha-Divergence Minimization

 This repository contains the code for the method of Adversarial Alpha-Divergence Minimization (AADM) algorithm.
+For further information on this method please refer to the [article](https://arxiv.org/abs/1909.06945).

  Some very simple examples are given for the use of the code: a toy problem, one application to the Boston Housing UCI dataset and a final example with a large dataset (Airlines Delay).

 ## Dependencies